 - spent funding on NDIS supports

-- your plan needs reassessment - for example, due to significant changes in your situation or if there is an issue with how your funding is being used.
+We may also decide to do a CEO-initiated plan change if your plan needs reassessment.
+For example, due to a significant change in your situation or if there is an issue with how your funding is being used.

 - spend your funding in the way we describe.
 This includes any stated supports, where we describe the supports you can buy more specifically